|The many different alchemical symbols used to denote crocus martis.|

 In still other writings, it becomes clear that Neri was deeply concerned that some alchemical operations were inappropriate for general consumption and were better kept secret among true practitioners of the art.
 In particular, he worried that if the transmutation of base metals into gold and silver were practiced widely, the result would be a collapse of the economy and would ultimately plunge civilization into disarray.

 We will start with his glass book, where his materials and methods are detailed with special consideration for those not familiar with the art.
 Then perhaps we can build on that and make sense of his more esoteric material.

 In L'Arte Vetraria, Neri gives four different methods to make crocus Martis.
 He explains:

-In all four cases the predominant result will be iron oxide and sulfide, but alas, chemistry is not that simple; there will be minor concentrations of other compounds depending on the acid used.
+In all four cases the predominant result will be for the acids to chemically react with the metal to form iron oxide and sulfide, but alas, chemistry is not that simple; there will be minor concentrations of other compounds depending on the acid used, which may or may not affect the final product.
 We must consider that vinegar and the other acids in the seventeenth century were significantly different from those products today.
 They were made by different methods and contained a variety of impurities that would never be found in the current products.
 As Neri notes, each method produces different effects in the glass and therefore we must conclude that each, to some extent, differs in chemistry as well.
-In a number of green glass recipes he uses crocus made with vinegar, yet in chapter 71 he uses it to diminish the green in yellow lead crystal.
+Today, we know that iron forms several different oxides, each responsible for different color effects in glass.
+In a number of green glass recipes Neri uses crocus made with vinegar, yet in chapter 71 he uses it to diminish the green in yellow lead crystal.
 In chapter 124 he uses crocus made with aqua fortis for red glass.
 The lesson here is that the name of a material tells us only the basics, how it was made is at least as important if not more so.

 * this post first appeared in a somewhat different form on 15 August 2014.